 Upon completion of a two year Associates degree in Electrical Engineering Technology, students can pursue a Vermont Tech Bachelor of Science in Electromechanical Engineering, Sustainable Technology, or Business Technology & Management with two more years of study.

-The EET degree program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology.
+The EET degree program is accredited by the Technology Accreditation Commission of the ABET, Inc. Accreditation Board for Engineering and Technology.

-A graduate of Vermont Tech's Electrical Engineering Technology associates degree program should be able to:
+A graduate of Vermont Tech's Electrical Engineering Technology associate's program should be able to: